 Of the 48 highest burden counties targeted by the Initiative, 48% are in the South.

-The Southern U.S. accounts for approximately 45% of all people living with an HIV diagnosis in the U.S. and 52% of all new HIV diagnoses in 2017.
+The Southern U.S. accounts for approximately 45% of all people living with an HIV diagnosis in the U.S. and 52% of all new HIV diagnoses in 2020.
 This is despite the region only making up one-third (38%) of the U.S. population.
-Some communities, such as Black women and Black gay and bisexual men, are disproportionately impacted by HIV and are seeing increased rates of new infection – a chilling reminder that the HIV epidemic is far from a thing of the past.
+Some communities in the South, such as Black and Latino gay and bisexual men, are disproportionately impacted by HIV and are seeing increased rates of new infection – a chilling reminder that the HIV epidemic is far from a thing of the past.

 AIDSVu is an interactive data visualization tool that helps policy makers, public health officials, advocates, and community leaders better understand the HIV epidemic where they live.
-AIDSVu maps the impact of HIV across the Southern U.S. down to the ZIP code-level for 22 cities and at the county-level for 18 states.
+AIDSVu maps the impact of HIV across the Southern U.S. down to the ZIP code-level for nearly 30 Southern cities and at the county-level for 16 Southern states.

 5 Ways to Use AIDSVu